-Have you ever wondered what a proud and a strong spirit looks like in the face of adversity?
-Travel to Tibet through my pictures and stories of these religious, devoted, compassionate and giving people, and discover more about Tibet.
+Have you ever wondered what a proud and strong spirit looks like in the face of adversity?
+Travel to Tibet through my pictures and stories of these religious, devoted, compassionate, and giving people, and discover more about the people of Tibet.

 The best definition I found to describe Tibetans is "people with a strong spirit".

-I strongly recommend this article also where I share the truth behind the occupation in Tibet and the reasons it made me write a compassion letter to Dalai Lama.
+I strongly recommend to read next to the Truth Behind the Occupation in Tibet, and the reasons it made me write a compassion letter to Dalai Lama.

 PILGRIMAGE TO VISIT THE TEMPLES IN LHASA FOR PRAYERS